Young people deserve the opportunity to reach their potential.

 increased involvement in income-generating activities for girls in youth empowerment clubs in Uganda

-adolescents and young people reached through social and economic empowerment interventions
+adolescents and young people reached through youth empowerment programs

 girls in villages with youth empowerment clubs were half as likely to drop out of school during the Ebola outbreak in Sierra Leone